 Losses continue today: When engineers retain water through the dam in what should be peak flooding season, freshly laid fish eggs are exposed in the forest and eaten by predators, Siqueira attested.
 Over a dozen fish are now gone—the knowledge shared by oral tradition.
 His father and the other elders recite these names.

 “So much is happening—and now here comes the dredging,” Siqueira said.
 “It’s going to finish off what we have left.”

 Quilombola communities like Siqueira’s know the forest and its waterways intimately.
 Their independent Black settlements have existed for centuries in the Amazon Rainforest.
-In the mid-1700s, the Portuguese made economic reforms to incentivize plantations, causing a leap in the trafficking of enslaved African peoples to Belém, which was then the capital of the colonial lands that cover current-day Amazonas and Pará states.
+In the mid-1700s, the Portuguese made economic reforms to incentivize plantations, causing a leap in the trafficking of enslaved African peoples to Belém, which was then the capital of the colonial sub-division called the Captaincy of Grão-Pará (lands that cover current-day Amazonas and Pará states).
 Today, hundreds of quilombola territories exist on lands their ancestors—and they themselves—have fought hard to hang onto.

 The project’s affected area sees an especially high concentration of quilombos: 163.
 Starting in the mid-1700s, enslavers chose to establish sugar plantations in coastal areas where the northern Amazon meets the Atlantic due to the dramatic tides brought on by the convergence of river and seawater, said Oscar de la Torre, a history professor at the University of North Carolina and author of The People of the River, a book on Afro-Brazilians.
 These tides powered the sugar mill.
-The proximity to Belém, which held the country’s principal port, meant it was efficient to ship sugar and cachaça to markets, he said.
+The proximity to Belém, which held the principal port of the Captaincy of Grão-Pará, meant it was efficient to ship sugar and cachaça to markets, he said.